 Living inside your gut is a complex ecosystem of approximately 300 to 500 bacterial species.
 Paired with other tiny organisms like viruses and fungi, they make up what’s known as the microbiome.
-Your microbiome plays a key role in digesting the food you eat, they help with absorbing and synthesising nutrients, support a healthy immune system, mood and overall wellbeing.
-When you consider this, there is definitely no underestimating the importance of looking after your digestive system.
+Your microbiome plays a key role in digesting the food you eat.
+They help absorb and synthesis nutrients, support a healthy immune system and overall wellbeing.

 Skin conditions such as acne, eczema and rosacea can indicate an imbalance in your microbiome.
 Stress, processed food, antibiotics, alcohol and sugar can all compromise good bacteria and feed the pathogenic bacteria.
-When there is an upset balance of microbes in the gut, inflammation and mal-digestion and mal-absorption quickly follow.
+When there is an upset balance of microbes, inflammation and mal-digestion and mal-absorption quickly follow.

 Common Skin Conditions Linked To Gut Health

 Unfortunately, acne can be a complex skin condition to treat, as its underlying causes can be either hormonal, digestive—or both.
 Going dairy free for those suffering with acne can be an advantage.
-Whey and casein, the proteins in milk, stimulate growth and hormones in calves and in us when we drink their milk.
-When we digest these proteins, they release a hormone similar to insulin called IGF-1.
-This hormone is known to trigger breakouts.
+The proteins in dairy and cheese, release a hormone similar to insulin called IGF-1.
+Research indicated, this hormone is known to trigger breakouts.

 Lactose is the natural sugar present in milk.
 After infancy, it becomes more difficult for humans to break lactose down and digest.
 If you are lactose intolerant, your acne-related breakout could be due to a lactose sensitivity.

-Eczema — or atopic dermatitis — is a skin condition marked by itchy, inflamed, skin.
+Eczema — or atopic dermatitis is a skin condition marked by itchy, inflamed skin.
 Though its causes aren’t known, it is linked to asthma, hay fever, and food allergies.
-Eczema also seems to be connected to the microbiome, and research indicates that prebiotics (fiber-rich food that feeds our gut bacteria) might be helpful in preventing and alleviating eczema.
+Eczema also seems to be connected to your lack of microbiome diversity, or composition.
+Research indicates that pre-biotics (fibre-rich food that feeds our gut bacteria) might be helpful in preventing and alleviating eczema.

-To help keep symptoms at bay, it’s essential to avoid trigger foods —which may include gluten, dairy, corn or soy—and introduce a diverse and balanced microbiome.
+To help keep symptoms at bay, it is essential to avoid trigger foods —which may include gluten, dairy, corn or soy—and introduce a diverse and balanced microbiome.

 Rosacea is a chronic inflammatory skin condition that affects the central part of the face.
-Symptoms vary, with some people experiencing facial redness or flushing (blushing).
-Many people that suffer from rosacea also report GI disorders.
+Symptoms may vary with some people.
 From 113 patients with rosacea 52 came back positive when tested for SIBO.
 (Small intestinal bacterial overgrowth).
 If you suspect you might have SIBO, consult with your naturopath on your treatment options.

 Microbial diversity again plays a role in keeping symptoms at bay, so nurture your belly and steer clear of potential triggers, like caffeine, alcohol and spicy and histamine rich foods, which are known to exacerbate rosacea.

 People with psoriasis tend to have lower levels of anti-inflammatory bacteria and higher levels of pro-inflammatory bacteria.
 Research suggests that introducing ‘good’ bacteria can help restore the gut’s balance of anti-inflammatory and pro-inflammatory bacteria.
-Stress and emotional upset can exacerbate psoriasis, so be sure to incorporate some meditation and deep breathing into your everyday life to keep symptoms under control.
-Try our adrenal support organic herbal tea.
+Stress and emotional upset can exacerbate psoriasis.
+Be sure to incorporate some meditation and deep breathing into your everyday life.
+Try our relax organic herbal tea.

 Keratosis Pilaris (KP)